MethodsAndPractices/vsteam/.docs/Add-VSTeamPickList.md

 ## DESCRIPTION

-Fields in WorkItems can be populated using picklists to supply string or integer values.
-The user may be constrained to selecting from the list or the list may be "suggestions" allowing other valies to be entered.
-This command creates a new picklist which may then be used in multiple fields if required.
+Fields in WorkItems can be populated using PickLists to supply string or integer values.
+The user may be constrained to selecting from the list or the list may be "suggestions" allowing other values to be entered.
+This command creates a new PickList which may then be used in multiple fields if required.

 ## EXAMPLES